GrandOichii/UMOnline/fighters.md

-- Muhammad Ali (movement: 3, life: 16, melee)
-- Loki - placing your cards in opponents hands - can be quite a game breaker with they way args are handled
 - Yennenga - damage redistribution + very bad ruling about group damage
 - Titania - separate deck (not really)
 - Donatello - custom card zone